Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 The free tier's allowance is shown as the "Daily API request limit" on the wpscan.com profile page, and one request is spent per plugin, per theme and per core version looked up.
 A site with two dozen plugins therefore exhausts it in a single scan.
 The allowance refills daily, so this passes on its own; it is a reason to wait rather than to buy a plan, unless it happens every day.
 Keep the check interval at once per day, use one token per site, or move to a paid plan.
 The remaining quota is visible in the output under `--lengthy`, which names it as the daily one.

 `The API token provided is invalid` behaves the same way and means the token was rejected outright.

+### `You cannot use both --api-token and --enterprise-db-token`

+The scanner refuses to run with both credentials and gives up before it looks at the site, the download of the database dumps included.
+The check therefore drops the API token as soon as a locally held copy of the vulnerability database is configured, so the message only appears where the token reaches the scanner past the check, for example from a `WPSCAN_API_TOKEN` exported inside a wrapper script that runs it.
+Remove the token there; the local copy supplies the vulnerability data on its own.

 ### The backup folder enumeration is missing from the scan